phpvms/docs/docs/installation/docker.md

 ---
 id: docker
-title: Installing with Docker
+title: Docker
 ---

-phpVMS includes a `docker-compose.dev.yml` which is used by Laravel Sail.
+phpvms includes a `docker-compose.dev.yml` which is used by Laravel Sail.
 This works great for local development.
 For production, a sample `docker-compose.yml` is included, with a few points below: